xuynix1337/xuynix1337/README.md

 ## Hi there 👋

-- I'm currently working on plugins on the EXILED framework
+- I'm currently learning programming so no projects as of now
 - I'm learning C# and Python
 - How to reach me 📫:
 - Discord username: untersuchungshaft